 what is an estimated flight time from UK to East London?

 An estimated Flight time from UK to East London is 14 hours 50 minutes.
 Other alternatives may allow you to add up to two stopovers which will eventually cause increased flight duration.

-how to get around the city in East London?
+How to get around in East London?

 Enjoy mild to wild experience in this relaxed city!

 What are the major landmarks for history-buffs in East London?